mayukh18/mayukh18.github.io/index.md

 multiple packages/apps on my own which have found some use in the open-source community.
 The satisfaction of creating something useful keeps me going!

-I love solving machine learning problems.
+I love machine learning.
 I am somewhat active on [Kaggle](https://www.kaggle.com/mayukh18), where I tend to share my works.
 I am on Master Level in the Notebooks track and hold above 99 %ile ranks in both the Competitions and Notebooks tracks.

 I sometimes write a few articles on medium.
 [This](https://towardsdatascience.com/assessing-the-impact-of-the-coronavirus-lockdown-on-our-environment-through-data-2905535da51e)